microgreens for kitchen

 For growing them at home spread the seeds on a tray with a layer of potting mix or simply cocopeat, they don’t require any presoaking.
 Press the seeds gently inside the soil, mist them, and then cover the tray and keep it in a dark place at room temperature.
 Seeds germinate in 2-3 days, after that keep them in indirect sunlight, misting them every day.
 They can be harvested between 8-12 days.

-Here are some other blogs which make your Green Space Greener!
+Here are some other blogs that make your Green Space Greener!

 1. Gardening Calender Blogs